ericwooley/react-nativeish/README.md

 * Unit Tests
   Make sure you understand jest, unit tests, and TDD in general.
 This project has githooks which check your test on commit.

+* Mocks
+  This project uses the [axios](https://github.com/mzabriskie/axios) library for xhr requests, and it's compatable with react native.
+  Mocks are done using [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter)

+  * see src/services/network

 ### Libraries
 Become very familiar with each of these libraries.